apache/spark/docs/sql-ref-syntax-dml-insert-overwrite-table.md

 * **partition_spec**

-    An optional parameter that specifies a comma separated list of key and value pairs for partitions.
+    An optional parameter that specifies a comma-separated list of key and value pairs for partitions.

     **Syntax:** `PARTITION ( partition_col_name [ = partition_col_val ] [ , ... ] )`

+* **column_list**

+    An optional parameter that specifies a comma-separated list of columns belonging to the `table_identifier` table.
+Spark will reorder the columns of the input query to match the table schema according to the specified column list.

+    **Note**

+    The current behaviour has some limitations:
+    - All specified columns should exist in the table and not be duplicated from each other.
+It includes all columns except the static partition columns.
+    - The size of the column list should be exactly the size of the data from `VALUES` clause or query.

 * **VALUES ( { value `|` NULL } [ , ... ] ) [ , ( ... ) ]**